Did you ever stop reading a long post because you got bored or couldn’t find the section you wanted to read?

 A table of contents highlights all the valuable headings of a post/page and lets readers jump to their point of interest.

 If you don’t know how to add a table of content in WordPress, you’re in the right place.
-Here we will be sharing how to add table of contents in WordPress manually or automatically.
+Here we will be sharing how to add a table of contents in WordPress with and without using a plugin.

 Adding Table of Contents Without Using A Plugin